Director of Engagement

-Carol Rogers is responsible for the strategic planning and delivery of formal, informal and outreach education programmes across National Museums Liverpool.
-She also oversees the delivery of Visitor Services, Information and Cleaning Services.
+Carol Rogers is responsible for education and community participation across National Museums Liverpool’s eight venues.
+She also oversees the delivery of Visitor Services, Fundraising, Marketing and Communications.

 - A long and established track record of successful and inspired arts projects across popular, classical and multi-cultural genres.